yuvalailer/nnplot/README.md

-To make the most out of the functions mentioned above, try using their optional flags (use examples follows):
+To make the most out of the functions mentioned above, try using their optional flags (examples follow):

 **plot:**